Church of St Andrew, Weaverthorpe: History

 By the 1860s the church was in a poor state of repair, and could only claim to have an average of ten people during Sunday services.
 Sir Tatton Sykes paid G. E. Street to restore the church between 1870 and 1872, which helped to pave the way for an "Anglican revival" in the village.
 As part of the renovations, a pyramidal roof was added to the tower by Street, but this was removed in 1898.
 Street is believed to have installed the seating in the nave, but the choir-stalls which are decorated with tree patterns are believed to be the work of Temple Moore from 1895.
 Likewise, the roofs of the chancel and nave were lowered and adapted by Street.
 The roof tiles were replaced by a composite material in the 1950s, but these had worn out by the turn of the 21st century.
 During the 19th century installation of pews on the south side of the church, human remains were found underneath the church floor which were simply reburied elsewhere in the church.
 A 2006 archaeological investigation uncovered these remains and established that there were at least nine human skeletons under the floor.

 Some of the medieval slabs and headstones were used to rebuild the porch during the renovations.
 The use of gravestones led to an exchange in the local papers accusing those renovating the church of "modern vandalism", and that "[stone] must have indeed been scarce, or the restoration fund very inadequate to have induced such a violation of decency."
 The church was re-opened by the Archbishop of York on 11 April 1872, where, owing to the number of people who could not fit into the church, the archbishop preached his sermon in the churchyard.

 The drum-shaped font measures 28 in in diameter and has a depth of 24 in.
 It dates back to the 12th century and is decorated with small circles and octagons which are patterned horizontally and vertically.
 Some of the octagons contain a cross, thought to be a saltire, which are believed to be in honour of the church's dedication, St Andrew.
-Historically the font was believed to date back to Saxon times but there is no archaeological evidence for this.
+Despite the lack of archaeological association and historical evidence the font stylistically is thought to date from Saxon times.
 There is a polyptych above the altar consisting of five panels in gold and colour.
 The subject painted is that of the crucifixion and contains a quote from the Gloria at the bottom: "Domine Deus, Agnes Dei, Filius Patris, Qui Tollis peccata mundi: Miserere nobis".
 (Note: O Lord God, lamb of God, Son of the Father, Who takest away the sins of the world, have mercy on us.)